hmslima/sambahsacompletegrammar/sambahsa.md

 ### OTHER WAY OF EXPRESSING THE PAST TENSE, THE PRESENT PERFECT

-It’s the same as in English but the Sambahsa tense can refer to actions that don't last anymore, even if they still have consequences.
+It’s the same as in english but sambahsa tenses can refer to actions that don't last anymore, even if they still have consequences.

 **Ho edden –** I’ve eaten